amkratz/altPortfolio/_pages/resume.md

 # Education
 Glendale Community College, Glendale, AZ

-* Graduated with Associate&rsquo;s in Science in December 2014
+* Graduated with Associate's in Science in December 2014
 * Coursework focused on Mathematics and Computer Science

 # Employment History